The Complete Tax Guide For Small Businesses

 Step 1: Know When Your Taxes Are Due

-Most of us think of tax day as April 15.
-While this is the deadline for filing your federal and state income tax returns, this isn’t the only date to be aware of, especially as a business owner.
+Tax Day is April 15 and is the deadline for filing your federal and state income tax returns.
+However, Tax Day isn’t the only date to be aware of, especially as a business owner.

 Unfortunately, tax deadlines aren’t flexible.
 Failure to file and pay your taxes on time can result in hefty penalties and additional interest that takes more money away from your business … and out of your pocket.
 Even if you file an extension on your federal return, you’re still subject to interest and late-payment penalties.